This course aims to introduce the basic principles and fundamental techniques of risk and reliability analysis. Read more Read less

 - Renewable Energy MSc

-- Dr Mahmood Shafiee - Lecturer in Engineering Risk Analysis Offshore Energy Engineering Centre
+- Dr Mahmood Shafiee - Senior Lecturer in Risk and Reliability Engineering

 Concessions10% discount applies if booked 8 weeks in advance.
 10% discount for 3rd and subsequent delegates from the same company/site.
 Discounts can be combined.